Creating a Button

 Button Use Cases

 Buttons have a ton of potential use cases in zero-true.
 The example above uses a button to toggle different printed statements but logic can be used to render more complicated layouts.
-One of the more common patterns for using buttons in zero-true are gating expensive computations, for example:

 import zero_true as zt